Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 # Custom Access Control

 Custom Access control using Space Filters allows for access decisions based on user/role/data relationships.
 The `SpaceContext` filter invocation parameter holds the `SecurityContext` of the current operation.
 This context provides you with `UserDetails`, the `Authentication` and `AuditDetails`.
-Based on these, you can enforce custom access decisions (e.g. allow or disallow the operation).
+Based on these, you can enforce custom access decisions (such as allow or disallow the operation).

 {{% note "Note" %}}
-The `SpaceContext` may be `null` in cases related to replication/recovery and filter operations such as `notify-trigger`.
+The `SpaceContext` may be `null` when related to replication/recovery and filter operations, such as `notify-trigger`.
 In these cases, there is no user context.
 {{%/note%}}

 The filter can be declared just like any other filter, but note that the `priority` plays a role in the order of filter execution.
-Default priority is zero.
+The default priority is zero.

 ```xml